Registering a death

 The cost of a death certificate varies depending on where in the UK the person has died.
 The cost per copy of a death certificate is: £11 in England & Wales, £10 in Scotland, and £8 in Northern Ireland.

-It's important to puchase additional copies of the death certificate when you visit the Registrar as these may cost more if you buy them at a later date.
+Additional copies may cost more if you buy them at a later date.
 Additional copies will be needed if the person's estate needs to go through probate, or if there are bank accounts or insurance policies to close down.

 What happens if you don't register a death within 5 days?

 A death should be registered within 5 days in England, Wales and Northern Ireland, or 8 days if you're in Scotland.
-If the death has been reported to the coroner you can't register the death until the coroner's investigations are finished.
+If the death has been reported to the Coroner or Procurator Fiscal you can't register the death until the investigations are finished.

 You can't get someone to register the death on your behalf.
 It is a criminal offence not to register a death.